NixOS/nix/doc/manual/source/store/drv.md

 > - In the input case this is impractical:
 >
 >   If we always build a dependency first, and then refer to its output by store path, we would lose the ability for a derivation graph to describe an entire build plan consisting of multiple build steps.

-### System {#system}

-The system type on which the [`builder`](#attr-builder) executable is meant to be run.

-A necessary condition for Nix to schedule a given derivation on some Nix instance is for the "system" of that derivation to match that instance's [`system` configuration option].

-By putting the `system` in each derivation, Nix allows *heterogenous* build plans, where not all steps can be run on the same machine or same sort of machine.
-Nix can schedule builds such that it automatically builds on other platforms by [forwarding build requests](@docroot@/advanced-topics/distributed-builds.md) to other Nix instances.

-[`system` configuration option]: @docroot@/command-ref/conf-file.md#conf-system

-[content-addressed derivation]: @docroot@/glossary.md#gloss-content-addressed-derivation
-[realise]: @docroot@/glossary.md#gloss-realise
-[store object]: @docroot@/store/store-object.md
-[store path]: @docroot@/store/store-path.md

 ## Encoding